Skip to main content

 FAQs - Network Monitoring

-Updated over a week ago
+Updated over 6 months ago

 SNMP Discovery:

-1. What is a probe in SuperOps.ai?
+1. What is a probe in SuperOps?

-A probe in SuperOps.ai is a crucial tool used for scanning devices within a network.
+A probe in SuperOps is a crucial tool used for scanning devices within a network.
 These probes perform regular scans to gather essential information, including performance and health metrics like CPU usage and memory status.
 By collecting such data from network devices, probes offer valuable insights that facilitate optimization efforts.

 • Navigate to Modules > Network Monitoring > Probes.